aravind-sadharani/chandraveena/src/blog/r11-veena-vani-bhimpalasi/index.md

 ## Release Links

-The full recording of this performance is ava.ilable at the following link:
+The full recording of this performance is available at https://youtu.be/JjcmUq92eXA
-* Alapana, Pallavi and Pakhawaj Solo - https://youtu.be/JjcmUq92eXA

 Purchase CD quality audio of the performance from https://chandraveena.bandcamp.com/album/veena-and-vani-raga-bhimpalasi.